College & Career Counselors

-We are so excited to welcome our new College & Career Counselors – Melanie Banks and Jonathan Carbutt.
-Students will still see their School Counselors for their post secondary planning and our College & Career Counselors will be here to provide additional follow-up and support for students.
+We are excited for you to get to know our College & Career Counselors – Kayla Schutte, Ellayna Dietz and Maddie Short.
+Students will still see their School Counselors for their postsecondary planning and our College & Career Counselors will be here to provide additional follow-up and support for students.

 Information for 11th Grade Students and Families

 Most students have between 8-10 schools on their list.
 Others may have more or fewer - talk to your counselor about what is right for you.
 College lists must include the following: